This is the complete user manual. See the link below for the quick start guide.

 When checked, and applied via Submit, this option clears the registry keys that hold Explorer views and restarts Explorer, causing all folder views to revert to Windows defaults.
 To use this option, check the box and then click Submit.

-When Submit is clicked, the current selections in WinSetView are saved to an INI file (Win10.ini on Windows 10 and 11) and that INI file name is passed to WinSetView.ps1.
+When OK is clicked, the current selections in WinSetView are saved to an INI file (Win10.ini on Windows 10 and 11) which is then passed to the WinSetView.ps1 PowerShell script.
+That script will apply the selected options and restart Explorer.

-Hold down the Alt key when clicking Submit to keep the PowerShell console open after completion of the script.
+Hold down the Alt key when clicking OK to keep the PowerShell console open after completion of the script.
 This is useful for debugging if any errors appear in the PowerShell console window.

 See the Background section for details on how Explorer view settings work and how this script sets Explorer view default values.

-Open the Options menu.
-See the Options section for details.
+Open the Explorer Options page.
+See the Explorer Options section for details.

-Select and restore a backup file to return Explorer views to a previous state.
+Select a backup file to return Explorer views to a previous state.

-This button will appear after first run (i.e. after Submit has been clicked).
-Each time you click Submit, the PowerShell script makes a backup of the user’s Explorer view registry keys to a date-time-named file.
+This button will appear after the first run (i.e. after Submit and OK has been clicked) with the Backup option checked.
 The Restore button will bring up a dialog to let you pick a backup file to restore.
 Since it’s a standard file dialog, you can use the same interface to delete any unwanted backups by selecting them and right-clicking to get a Delete option.

 (Advanced interface)